Pelvic inflammatory disease (PID)

 - Ectopic pregnancy.
 PID is a major cause of tubal (ectopic) pregnancy.
 An ectopic pregnancy can occur when untreated PID has caused scar tissue to develop in the fallopian tubes.
 The scar tissue prevents the fertilized egg from making its way through the fallopian tube to implant in the uterus.
 Instead, the egg implants in the fallopian tube.
 Ectopic pregnancies can cause massive, life-threatening bleeding and require emergency medical attention.

 - Infertility.
-PID might damage your reproductive organs and cause infertility — the inability to become pregnant.
+Damage to your reproductive organs may cause infertility — the inability to become pregnant.
 The more times you've had PID, the greater your risk of infertility.
 Delaying treatment for PID also dramatically increases your risk of infertility.

 - Chronic pelvic pain.
 Pelvic inflammatory disease can cause pelvic pain that might last for months or years.
 Scarring in your fallopian tubes and other pelvic organs can cause pain during intercourse and ovulation.

 - Tubo-ovarian abscess.
 PID might cause an abscess — a collection of pus — to form in your reproductive tract.
 Most commonly, abscesses affect the fallopian tubes and ovaries, but they can also develop in the uterus or in other pelvic organs.
 If an abscess is left untreated, you could develop a life-threatening infection.

 To reduce your risk of pelvic inflammatory disease:

 - Practice safe sex.
 Use condoms every time you have sex, limit your number of partners and ask about a potential partner's sexual history.

 - Talk to your doctor about contraception.
 Many forms of contraception do not protect against the development of PID.
-Using barrier methods, such as a condom, might help to reduce your risk.
-Even if you take birth control pills, it's still important to use a condom every time you have sex to protect against STIs.
+Using barrier methods, such as a condom, helps to reduce your risk.
+Even if you take birth control pills, use a condom every time you have sex with a new partner to protect against STIs.